 Automake generates rules to build .info, .dvi, .ps, .pdf and .html files from your Texinfo sources.
-The .info files are built by 'make all' and installed by 'make install' (unless you use no-installinfo, see below).
-The other files can be built on request by 'make dvi', 'make ps', 'make pdf' and 'make html'.
+Following the GNU Coding Standards, only the .info files are built by 'make all' and installed by 'make install' (unless you use no-installinfo, see below).
+Furthermore, .info files are automatically distributed so that Texinfo is not a prerequisite for installing your package.